CenturyLinkCloud/PublicKB/Dedicated Cloud Compute/Release Notes/2020-05-05-new-dcc-ui-release-notes.md

 ### Description

-**Enable Hot Add/Plug**: Dedicated Cloud Compute (DCC) now let’s you add resources to a running virtual machine.
+**Enable Hot Add/Plug**: Dedicated Cloud Compute (DCC) now lets you add resources to a running virtual machine.
 By default, you cannot change resources ~ vCPU & vRAM to a powered on virtual machine.

 ### Audience